tomtom828/hello-unix/README.md

 # Hello UNIX
 Notes to self on how to set up a developer space for myself in MacOS.

-This is for setting up a fulstack dev environment for NodeJS, Mongo, and MySQL.
+This is for setting up a fullstack dev environment for NodeJS, Mongo, and MySQL.

-Apps are deployed to Heroku.
+Applications are deployed to Heroku.

 ### git